 Talk it over with us first

-That is why we cannot quote you a fixed fee for handling your transfer of equity until we have talked it over (without obligation) to find out exactly what you want to do with your property, and why.
+These questions, and many others beside, are the reason that we cannot give you have a fee estimate for handling your transfer of equity until we have talked it over (without obligation) to find out exactly what you want to do with your property, and why.
 Then you can be confident that we will give you the best advice, charge you a fair price, and deal with your transfer of equity effectively and without fuss.